 - Meanwhile, cut a slit lengthwise through the thickest part of each chicken breast; fill with prosciutto and two sage leaves.
 Sprinkle with salt and pepper.

-- In a large skillet over medium heat, brown chicken in oil in batches for 1-2 minutes on each side; return all to the pan.
-Reduce heat to low.
-Cover and cook for 8-10 minutes or until a thermometer reads 170°.
+- In a large skillet over medium heat, brown chicken in oil for 1-2 minutes on each side.
+Reduce heat to low; cover and cook for 8-10 minutes or until juices run clear.
 Remove and keep warm.

 - Add wine to the pan.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 2-3 minutes or until slightly reduced.
 Stir in the sour cream, sugar and minced sage; heat through (do not boil).
 Serve with chicken and rice.
 Yield: 8 servings.

 "Omg me and husband LOVED this.
 The only changes I made was to use chicken stock for the rice for a richer flavor, I doubled the sauce (glad I did) and used dried tarragon instead of sage since other reviews mentioned it could be overwhelming.
 The tarragon gave it an almost sweet but savory flavor.
 I sprinkled it inside the prosciutto pocket, on the chicken and in place of the sage in the sauce.
 Oh and I sauteed some mushrooms in butter on the side for my own selfish purposes.
 In a strange calamity in the universe, I married a mushroom hater.
 I still got the better deal.
 My only regret is my husband got to the leftovers before I did.
 The rice was great!
 Would definitely make again."